MicrosoftDocs/azure-devops-docs/docs/artifacts/npm/npmrc.md

 * * *

 > [!NOTE]
-> To grant permissions to your pipeline, make sure you set the build service role to **Contributor** in your feed settings.
+> To grant your pipeline access to your feed, make sure you set the build service role to **Contributor** in your feed settings.

 :::image type="content" source="../media/project-collection-contributor.png" alt-text="A screenshot showing the build service roles in feed settings.":::